CYB3RMX/GoTime/README.md

-# GoTime
+# GoToolkit
-Notes and some tools about Golang.
+Some useful tools about Golang.